Esri/Imagery-Apps/README.md

 ## Instructions

-Create your own Explorer apps using your own image services by updating the urls in the config file of each widget.
+Using the files here, you can create your own Explorer apps using your own image services.
+Learn more about [customizing the Explorer apps for imagery](CustomizingExplorerAppsforImagery.pdf).

-[Learn more](https://developers.arcgis.com/web-appbuilder/guide/home.htm) about creating and editing apps using Web AppBuilder for ArcGIS.
+Interested in creating custom themese and widgets?
+Learn more about [creating and editing apps using Web AppBuilder for ArcGIS](https://developers.arcgis.com/web-appbuilder/guide/home.htm).

 ## Requirements